 Mr. Grant has successfully tried over 25 patent infringement and IP cases to verdict.
 He also provides strategic business counseling on IP issues.
 Mr. Grant is nationally recognized as an experienced and innovative trial lawyer.

-- Named the 2016 District of Columbia IP Litigator of the Year and recognized as an IP Star by Managing Intellectual Property (2016 – 2018)
+- Named the 2016 District of Columbia IP Litigator of the Year by Managing Intellectual Property

-- Max Grant is “strategic, aggressive in litigation and excellent in the courtroom.”
+- Known as “a results-oriented attorney who delivers.”
+He is “strategic, aggressive in litigation and excellent in the courtroom.”
 He has a “laser focus on key issues and execution of the approved plans” and is an “incredible professional, focused on business outcomes rather than only the legal ones.” – Chambers Global and Chambers USA

 - “Tough, tenacious [and] recommended” in the ITC; is an “experienced first-chair litigator” with “an excellent track record in life science cases.” – The Legal 500 US

 - “Max Grant is at the top of his field – he is one of the best IP litigators in the United States.
 A former Navy SEAL, Max is tough and tenacious.
 But he is also smart, savvy and practical.
 Max adeptly orchestrates all of the assets on the battlefield, but he is always focused on the big picture—winning the war.
 He has a winning style that is a formidable blend of fearsomeness and respect. ” – The Legal 500 2020

 - Mr. Grant is “hailed as a ferocious litigator” who is “cut from the finest cloth.
 He is an ‘outstanding leader’ with exceptional organizational skills.
 His trial skills are widely admired: ‘His presentation is pristine and he has a background that sits well with the courtroom.’” – IAM Patent 1000